 - flaky sea salt, to taste

-- Prepare the pizza dough by mixing the sourdough starter, flour, water, salt, honey, and yeast in a large bowl.
-(Skip ahead to step 5 if you are using another dough recipe or store-bought.)
+- Prepare the pizza dough by mixing the sourdough starter, water, flour, yeast, honey, and salt in a large bowl.
+(Skip ahead to step 5 if you are using another dough recipe or store-bought dough.)

 - Stir it with a wooden spoon until it comes together, then scrape it out onto a floured surface and allow to rest for a few minutes.
 While it rests, wash out your bowl.